rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 # Appendix: Supplementary Reading List

-These texts provide foundational knowledge, broader context, or advanced techniques related to your methodology but were not directly integrated into the main literature review.
+These texts provide foundational knowledge, broader context, or advanced techniques related but were not directly integrated into the main literature review.

 ### Climate Data Acquisition and Processing
 - UK Climate Projections: Guidance for Users (UK Met Office)